-$100,000 is a lot to lose in 4 months, but that is the case.
+100,000 is a lot to lose in 4 months, but that is the case.
 In fact, it’s a conservative estimate.
 I’ll show you how that happened and do the math below.

-I’ve worked with this company for about 16 years.
-They’re in a large niche with great, long-tail traffic and general traffic of which they always came up in position #1 for a single keyword and hundreds of specific, long-tail keywords.
-Their site was easy to navigate and their primary audience was used to it and ordered a lot.
-The product pages were set up specifically for their products, were easy to use, fast and had a high conversion rate.
+I know this company well.
+They are in a large market niche with great, long-tail traffic and general traffic.
+In searches in their niche, they always came up in position #1 for a single keyword and hundreds of specific, long-tail keywords.
+The site was easy to navigate, their primary audience was familiar with the site layout and ordered a lot.
+The product pages were set up specifically for their products, were easy to use, loaded quickly, and had a high conversion rate.

 We looked at data starting a couple months after their transition, from January 1 through May 10, 2016 compared to the same period last year.

 Here’s what happened.